Researching your Buy Smart topic

 Keep yourself safe online and in the real world by always thinking carefully about offers, opportunities or demands.

 Be especially careful about things that come unexpectedly and/or require an urgent response.

 Buying your first car

-For many teens, buying your first car is an exciting but expensive opportunity.
+Buying your first car is an exciting but expensive time.
 You’ll have a lot to think about, particularly if buying a used car.

 Make sure to take your time and think about what you really need, and about the best and safest options to avoid ending up with an expensive dud.

 Refunds aren’t always an automatic right.
 Businesses don’t have to give you a refund if you change your mind, buy the wrong size or buy the wrong colour.

 While a lot of kids and teens already own and use their own mobile phones and/or tablet devices, many will have been signed for by their parents.
 There are important things to think about to avoid getting into trouble, especially when signing a contract.

 Mobile phone plans can be confusing, some apps aren’t what they seem and getting your bill can bring an unexpected shock.